 Dates: 14-16 December 2015

-The conference organizers invite scholars and practitioners to present contemporary work on these and related themes to the 2015 Conference.
-It is hoped that this event will offer a dynamic and vibrant space for a further expansion of such perspectives in debating issues and problems of legal pluralism.
+It is hoped that this event will offer a dynamic and vibrant space for further expansion of perspectives in debating issues and challenges relating to legal pluralism.

-Please send your proposals for panel and roundtable discussions to Waheeda Amien (Waheeda.Amien@uct.ac.za) and D. Parthasarathy (email@example.com) by no later than November 30th, 2014.
+Please send your paper proposals to email@example.com (for the attention of Prof. Waheeda Amien and Prof. D. Parthasarathy) by no later than April 15, 2015.